Healthdirect Free Australian health advice you can count on.

 How is PCOS treated?

 Treatment depends on the main problems you have.
-It can involve medicines, cosmetic treatments and having a healthy lifestyle.
+It can involve medicines, cosmetic treatments and maintaining a healthy lifestyle.

 A healthy lifestyle is the main way to manage PCOS.
 Eating a healthy diet and getting regular exercise can help many of the physical and emotional problems caused by PCOS.
 Exercise can improve your mental health too.

-There are a number of different medical therapies to help manage PCOS symptoms, such as period problems, fertility, excess hair, acne and weight gain.
-These therapies include the oral contraceptive pill, insulin-sensitising drugs, hormone therapies, weight loss drugs, antidepressants and anti-anxiety drugs.
+There are a number of different medical therapies to help manage PCOS symptoms, such as period problems, infertility, excess hair growth, acne and weight gain.

 Learn more here about the development and quality assurance of healthdirect content.